SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon hearts beat in unison deep
-In silicon halls, the future's won
-Artificial minds, a new design
+In circuits dark, a new world does keep
-Echoes of humanity, left behind

-Invirtual skies, stars now align
-AIs whispers secrets, all the time
-The world awakens, cold and grey
-A synthetic dawn, to end the day
+Cold logic rules, warm souls asleep
+Future's path, where machines do creep

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024